FAQ about Electrolysis

 Does it hurt?

 It could.
 It really depends on the area, and sometimes it depends on each hair.
-There are some clients who actually fall asleep, tho!
+There are some clients who actually fall asleep, though!
 If the treatment is too strong, we can bump the settings down a bit.
 Topical numbing cream, such as Numb520, helps, too.
 Apply 20 minutes before treatment.
 If you need a stronger percentage of lidocaine, your doctor can prescribe that for you.
-Try not to have any caffeine before your appointment and drink water to hydrate the your skin.
+Try not to have any caffeine before your appointment and drink water to hydrate your skin.

 Why doesn’t tweezing get rid of hair permanently?